evgeek/scheduler/README.md

 #### Others

+* `$restartImmediately` (default `false`) - If true, the failed task will be restarted without delay for Every/Delay modes, and at the same interval for Single mode (but only at the correct interval).
 * ```$minimumIntervalLength``` (default ```30```) - Minimum interval size in minutes (for task method ```addInterval()```).
 Currently, tasks are started sequentially and synchronously, so the scheduler cannot guarantee the exact time when the task will start.
 Because of this, I had to limit the minimum size of the interval to